 To prove that the issue is related to drift of the polarographic sensor and not the optical sensor, the nA reading in air was recorded under the same conditions prior to the run and after completion.
 The difference in nA output correlated to the observed drift.

-Can optical be used when solvents are present?
+Can optical sensors be used when solvents are present?

 One established shortcoming of optical dissolved oxygen sensors is their usability in applications with organic solvents.

 Some sensor designs utilize a PTFE membrane to limit the exposure of the luminophore to incompatible solvents.
 This has proven to be very effective in biological processes.
-For applications with higher solvent concentrations, there is a risk that the luminophore is leached from the sensor cap.
+For applications with higher solvent concentrations, there is a risk that the active components within the luminophore are leached from the sensor cap.
 To combat this the luminophore can be immobilized.
 While effective, there can still be difficulty with calibrating the sensor to be accurate in mixed solvents.

 In these applications, a polarographic sensor may be the best solution.
 Optical solutions may still be an option, but it will depend on the specifics of the process.